 The studio name is an acronym of P(er),(A)nnelise (L)innemann, (S)chmidt and HUS (house).

-The early pieces from the studio were precise and minimalist in nature, with beautifully silken, matte haresfur glazes – mostly in subtle tones of either brown, blue, green or cream.
+The early studio pieces from the studio were precise and minimalist in nature, with beautifully silken, matte haresfur glazes – mostly in subtle tones of either brown, blue, green or cream.
 The simple glazes and forms were a combination of Japanese and Scandinavian influences.
 Per was self taught in glaze technology and perfected these now iconic Palshus haresfur glazes.
 Per also often designed and drafted many of the forms and glazes and worked with other craftsmen and Annelise to realise the pieces.

 Palshus Haresfur Glaze Bowl